 Stormwater report card

-Every five years we assess our stormwater management system and create a report card summarizing our findings.
+Every five years, we assess our stormwater management system and create a report card summarizing our findings.
+To do this, we collect yearly data to help us track creek health patterns.

-The most recent report card was developed in 2018, using data from 2011-2015.
-Read the current report card.
+The most recent report card was developed in 2023, using data from 2016-2020.
+Read the current report card

 75% of urban areas in Kitchener lack adequate stormwater management that helps to protect against flooding.
 Recent flooding events at the Walter Bean Trail and Kiwanis Park highlight the need for action.
 Now more than ever, our community needs to adapt to frequent and intensifying weather events caused by climate change.